mworlds/movingworlds/pages/subscriptions.md

 		    <dt>To purchase online please visit the <a href="https://store.leeds.ac.uk/browse/department.asp?compid=1&amp;modid=1&amp;deptid=26" title="University of Leeds online store" class="external">University of Leeds online store</a>:</dt>
 		    <dd>
-		      Additional links and information is available on the <a href="purchase_online.php">Purchase online</a> page
+		      Additional links and information is available on the <a href="/purchase-online">Purchase online</a> page
 		    </dd>